Ston & Mali Ston in Croatia

 The medieval town of Ston is situated at the beginning of the Peljesac peninsula and is probably one of the best travel destinations in Croatia.
 During a visit you can expect some really amazing things to do and wonderful attractions.
 This historical place is especially famous for its impressive 5.5 km long wall, which connects the town of Ston with the small dreamy town of Mali Ston.
 The tasty oysters from Mali Ston Bay are among the best delicacies in the world.
 Beautiful and interesting is also a walk through the historic alleys of the old town, and a visit to the salt works, where salt has been produced for almost 2000 years.

 This comprehensive travel guide contains important information about a visit to Ston in Croatia.
 We also show you the best things to do, the most beautiful beaches and where to find recommendable hotels and other accommodations.

 Ston actually consists of several districts.
 Among them are the town Ston with approximately 550 inhabitants and the smaller Mali Ston with approximately 150 inhabitants.
 Both are connected by the famous 5.5-kilometer-long wall and have a beautiful historic old town.

 Ston originated under Roman rule when the settlement “Stagnum” was built.
 The salt gardens and the remains of the fort also date back to this period.
-In the 14th century the construction of the fortifications started, which was supposed to control the access to the Pelješac peninsula.
-The town’s former wealth was achieved with the Salona Ston – the Ston salt works, where salt has been produced since 2000 years.
+In the 14th century, the construction of the fortifications started, which were supposed to control the access to the Pelješac peninsula.
+The town’s former wealth was achieved with the Salona Ston, the Ston salt works, where salt has been produced for 2000 years.

 In 1996, there was an earthquake that caused severe damage to Ston, but left Mali Ston completely unscathed.
 Until today, however, the town has been almost completely renovated and the wall is once again accessible to tourists.